Adroiti/docs-for-code-review-tools/RuboCop/Style-Encoding.md

 ## Description

-This cop checks whether the source file has a `UTF-8` encoding comment or not.
+This rule checks whether the source file has a `UTF-8` encoding comment or not.
 Setting this check to `always` and `when_needed` makes sense only for code that should support Ruby 1.9, since in 2.0+ `UTF-8` is the